Syr Darya sturgeon: Distribution and habitat

 The species is endemic to the Syr Darya river drainage, and is found in Kazakhstan, Tajikistan, and Uzbekistan.
 It is found in the parts of the Syr Darya river downstream of the Kara Darya river confluence, and the Chirchiq river in Uzbekistan.
 There is speculation that it may also inhabit large tributaries.
 It was also once found in the Aral Sea, but was extirpated from that area after the sea was drained and became hypersaline.

 Ecology and behaviour

-Adults of the species were benthophagus (bottom-dwellers), and feed mainly on midge larvae and other aquatic invertebrates.
+Adults of the species were benthophagus (bottom-feeders), and feed mainly on midge larvae and other aquatic invertebrates.
 They are also rheophilic, meaning that they prefer to live in fast-moving water.
 The average generation length for the species was calculated to be 18 years.

 History and decline

 Initial description

 The fish was first officially described by Karl Kessler in 1872, from specimens collected by Alexei Fedchenko in 1871.
 These specimens were collected from the Syr Darya river (called the Suir-dar river in the original report).
 According to Kessler's notes the species was considered by the local fishermen to be the young of the sturgeon of the Aral Sea, and not a distinct species of their own.